 to discover Barcelona's artistic heritage

-For the 13th year running, the Eixample Dret quarter of Barcelona will play host to the Modernism Festival (fira del modernisme, in Catalan) over the long weekend of 26th-28th May.
+For the 15th year running, the Eixample Dret quarter of Barcelona will play host to the Modernism Festival (fira del modernisme, in Catalan) over the weekend of 31st May – 2nd June.
 It’s a three-day celebration with a touch of festive nostalgia, period costumes and a whole range of exciting activities, held in the area around the mercat de la Conception.

 Art nouveau (or Catalan modernism) was responsible for shaping much of Barcelona’s artistic and cultural landscape.
-Last year, the fira del modernisme paid tribute to the celebrated local painter Ramon Cases i Carbó, celebrating the 150th anniversary of his birth.
-There are sure to be some exciting surprises in store this year, too!
+This year, the fira del modernisme pais tribute to the celebrated local painter Lluïsa Vidal, celebrating the 100th anniversary of her death.
+There are sure to be some exciting surprises in store!

 - Craft market: held on Carrer Girona between Valencia, Mallorca and avigunda Diagonal.
 Friday and Saturday, 11am – 9pm; Sunday, 11am – 3pm.

 - Costumed pianist: Saturday, 11am – 2pm and 5pm – 8pm

 - Dancing: organised by a cultural association with public participation.
 Saturday, 12.30pm – 1pm and 6.30pm – 7pm.

 - Vintage car show: Vehicles on display Saturday from 10.30am – noon, followed by a parade through the quarter from noon – 1pm and again from 5pm – 6pm.

 Many local inhabitants make the most of the event to dress up in period costume.
 Participants can have their picture taken against a vintage backdrop on the corner of Carrer Girona and Mallorca as a souvenir of the event.